"There is nothing in a caterpillar that tells you it is going to be a butterfly"

 Jane Shaw explores our relationship to our self, to each other and to the planet.

-Jane has a particular interest in trauma recovery and gives lectures, writes, and teaches on mind-body medicine practices.
-She teaches craniosacral therapy internationally and has a clinical practice in Northern Ireland focusing on trauma recovery for women who have suffered sexual violence and abuse.
-Jane specialises in facilitating courses where women and men learn how to relate better to themselves and each other, and to the earth.
+Jane has a particular interest in trauma recovery giving lectures, writing, and teaching on mind-body medicine practices.
+She teaches craniosacral therapy internationally and has a clinical practice in Northern Ireland focusing on trauma recovery.
+Jane specialises in facilitating courses where individuals, corporates, and therapists can learn how to recover from and become resilient to stress, anxiety and trauma.

 Her teaching approach is one of embodied presence and deep listening, using principles of biodynamic craniosacral therapy, Jungian psychology, neurobiology, and dream analysis.
 She bridges the latest developments in neuroscience and new medicine with lessons from indigenous ancient healing arts, while always learning from the natural world and its ability to heal and be healed.